ole00/27cf840_prog/README.md

 operation.
 If you chose not to use the RDY pin then wou have to use '-slow' parameter during writing.

 In summary:
-* 29CF800 module does not require WE# nor RDY pin holes to be connecteds.
+* 29CF800 module does not require WE# nor RDY pin holes to be connected.
 But using RDY pin ensures more reliable writing.
 * 29CF400 module requires WE# pin connected.
 RDY pin is optional.